Incaseoffabulous/hello-world/README.md

 # hello-world
 First Repository

-using Python to print 'hellow world'
+using Python to print 'hello world'